iSOFT Group PLC – defending Mr. Tim Whiston4.10.2013

-“Today’s not guilty verdict after two 4 month trials come as a relief as my name is finally cleared after 7 years of investigation and prosecution.
+“Today’s not guilty verdict after two 4 month trials comes as a relief as my name is finally cleared after 7 years of investigation and prosecution.

 It is obviously disappointing that it has taken until now for the FCA to appreciate that their investigation was flawed, and that it took two lengthy trials before we received the disclosure which forced them to concede defeat.

-I am hugely grateful to my legal team at Bark& Co, Bob Marshall Andrews QC & Simon Baker for their incredibly hard work.
+I am hugely grateful to my legal team at Bark&co, Bob Marshall Andrews QC of Carmelite Chambers and Simon Baker of 2 Bedford Row for their incredibly hard work.
 I look forward to moving forward with my life with this cloud finally lifted and with my reputation cleared”.